 This is a quick post for a tasty biscuit that goes well with many meals, including pulled pork.
 You can use two biscuits as a bun for sandwiches, or slice one biscuit in half.

 Slice them once they are cooled so they don’t fall apart on you.
-This recipe was inspired by a recipe in this cookbook by Sandra Ramacher.
+This recipe was inspired by a recipe in a cookbook by Sandra Ramacher.

 Onion Cheddar Biscuits

-- about 1/4 cup of onion, finely diced (I chop it in a food processor)
+- 1/4 cup finely diced onion you can quickly pulse the onion in a food processor

 - Combine all the dry ingredients and blend well.

 - Whisk all the wet ingredients (except for the onions) until it is frothy (has bubbles), and then combine it with the onions and dry mixture.

 - Blend the dough mixture well, and then spoon out into 4 balls on a stick-free or lined baking sheet.
 I use a stick-free backing mat or parchment paper.

 - Slice across the top of each ball of dough to make an X, and then spray or brush some olive oil on the cross.